kenwheeler/mcfly/README.md

  ...
 ```

-Stores are also created a with a ReactJS component mixin that adds and removes store listeners that call an **onChange** component method.
+Stores are also created a with a ReactJS component mixin that adds and removes store listeners that call an **storeDidChange** component method.

 Adding Store eventing to your component is as easy as: